Naituw/IPAPatch/README.md

 8. **Build and Run**

-   Select a real device, and hit the "Run" button at the top-left corner of Xcode.
+   Select a real device, select the `IPAPatch-DummyApp` scheme and hit the "Run" button at the top-left corner of Xcode.
 The code your wrote and external frameworks you placed will inject to the ipa file automatically.

 ## Example